cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 - Celestia: [blacklisting peers that repeatedly send bad tx](https://github.com/celestiaorg/celestia-core/issues/867) and investigating how [Tendermint treats large Txs](https://github.com/celestiaorg/celestia-core/issues/243)
 - BigChainDb: [Handling proposers who propose bad blocks](https://github.com/bigchaindb/BEPs/issues/84)
-- IBC relayers: Nodes allow transactions with a wrong `minGas` transaction and gossip them, and other nodes keep rejecting them.
-(Problem seen with relayers)
+- IBC relayers: Nodes allow transactions with a wrong `minGas` and gossip them, and other nodes keep rejecting them.
+Problem seen with relayers where some nodes would have the `minGas` [parameter](https://github.com/cosmos/gaia/blob/5db8fcc9a229730f5115bed82d0f85b6db7184b4/contrib/testnets/test_platform/templates/app.toml#L8-L11) misconfigured.
+- Gaia reported and [issue](https://github.com/cosmos/gaia/issues/2073) where misconfigured non-validator nodes were spamming the validatos with transactions that were too big.
+The debugging was long and it was not easy to realize what was going on.

 **Acceptable duplicate transactions**